Award & Disbursement of Financial Aid

 A student's enrollment status will only include courses required for the degree he/she is enrolled in at TCC.
 Courses outside the degree program, or courses not required for the degree, will not be used in determining the enrollment status.
 Once a student has completed all the course work for his/her degree, even if they have not applied for graduation, he/she is no longer eligible for aid.
 A degree audit will help determine if a course is eligible.
 Students are encouraged to complete a degree/audit every semester prior to registering for classes to determine if the classes they have selected fall within their degree major.

-Students taking preparatory classes are allowed 30 credit hours of attempted preparatory coursework which the federal government will use toward their enrollment status.
-After a student attempts 30 credit hours of preparatory course work further hours cannot be counted in determining enrollment status for financial aid eligibility, full-time, 3/4 time, half-time.
-Preparatory courses are never used for determining enrollment hours for Bright Future Scholarship recipients.
+Students taking developmental classes are allowed 30 credit hours of attempted preparatory coursework which the federal government will use toward their enrollment status.
+After a student attempts 30 credit hours of developmental course work further hours cannot be counted in determining enrollment status for financial aid eligibility, full-time, 3/4 time, half-time.
+Developmental courses are never used for determining enrollment hours for Bright Future Scholarship recipients.

 Expected Family Contribution (EFC)